Newfoundland and Labrador: Climate change

 In the new century, the provincial government is anticipating the challenges of global warming.
 Locally average annual temperatures are variously estimated to be already between 0.8 °C and 1.5 °C above historical norms and the frequency of hurricanes and tropical storms have doubled in comparison to the last century.
 As a result, the province is experiencing increased permafrost melt, flooding, and infrastructure damage, reduced sea ice, and greater risk from new invasive species and infectious diseases.

 The government believes that in just fifty years (2000–2050), temperatures in Newfoundland will have risen by two and a half to three degrees in summer and three and a half to five degrees in winter, and that in Labrador warming will be even more severe.
-Under those conditions the winter season could shorten by as much as four to five weeks in some locations and that extreme storm events could result in an increase of precipitation by over 20 per cent or more, enhancing the likelihood and magnitude of flooding.
+Under those conditions the winter season could shorten by as much as four to five weeks in some locations and that extreme storm events could result in an increase of precipitation by over 20% or more, enhancing the likelihood and magnitude of flooding.
 Meanwhile, sea levels are anticipated to rise by a half meter, putting coastal infrastructure at risk.
 Against these hazards, the government sets the province's "vast renewable [wind, sea and hydro] energy resources" with their potential to reduce carbon emissions in the province and elsewhere.

-A major hydro-generation project at Muskrat Falls, following delays, is scheduled for completion in the spring of 2022.
+In April 2023, following years of delays and billions of dollars in cost overruns, a major hydro-generation project at Muskrat Falls, was declared complete with the final testing of the 1,100 km transmission link from the site in Labrador to a converter station outside St John's.
 Theoretically it could replace all the province's existing hydro-carbon sources of electricity.
 On the other hand, critics note that, in the decade to 2030, the government plans to double offshore oil production, significantly adding to emissions.

 On January 17, 2020, the province experienced a large blizzard, nicknamed 'Snowmageddon', with winds up to 134 km/h.
 The communities of St. John's, Mount Pearl, Paradise, and Torbay declared a state of emergency.
 On January 18, 2020, Premier Dwight Ball said his request for aid from the Canadian Armed Forces was approved, and troops from the 2nd Battalion of the Royal Newfoundland Regiment, CFB Halifax, and CFB Gagetown would arrive in the province to assist with snow-clearing and emergency services.
 An avalanche hit a house in The Battery section of St. John's.
 St. John's mayor Danny Breen said the storm cost the city $7 million.

 The COVID-19 pandemic

-The COVID-19 pandemic in Newfoundland and Labrador is ongoing.
-The province announced its first presumptive case on March 14, 2020, and declared a public health emergency on March 18.
-Health orders, including the closure of non-essential businesses, and mandatory self-isolation for all travellers entering the province (including from within Canada) were enacted over the days that followed.
+The province announced its first presumptive case of COVID-19 on March 14, 2020, and declared a public health emergency on March 18.
+Health orders, including the closure of non-essential businesses and mandatory self-isolation for all travellers entering the province (including from within Canada), were enacted over the days that followed.